rzadevv/Palintrace/docs/semantics.md

 # Semantic groundwork

-The semantic layer separates transcript evidence resolution from semantic judgment.
-It contains no defect checker.
-One optional implementation can run a pinned three-class NLI model locally on CPU;
-there is no API-hosted or generative-model provider.
+The semantic layer separates transcript evidence resolution, composition, and semantic judgment.
+It contains no checker module; the dependency-injected unsupported-claim checker consumes these frozen contracts from the separate checker package.
+One optional implementation can run a pinned three-class NLI model locally on CPU; there is no API-hosted or generative-model provider.

 ## Evidence resolution